datasci611/bios611-projects-fall-2019-jvazquez2/project_3/README.md

 __Note__

 To generate report pull the repository.
-Once on the scripts folder run _make runall_
+Once on the scripts folder run _make ../results/Project3.html_